-(ages 25-45) by family type, CY 2018
+Share of average costs beyond tuition spent on total housing costs for older students (ages 25-45) by family type, CY 2019

 Note: Based on analysis of pooled 2014-2018 Consumer Expenditure Survey (CE) interview files.
-Figures represent annual consumer unit (CU) expenditures.
-CE estimates on "Older Students" include CUs with exactly one undergraduate student ages 25 to 45 who is either the reference person or their spouse.
+Figures represent annual consumer unit (CU) expenditures and are adjusted to 2019 dollars using the CPI-U. CE estimates on "Older Students" include CUs with exactly one undergraduate student ages 25 to 45 who is either the reference person or their spouse.
 Only CUs composed of the reference person, spouse, and their children are included for interpretability.
 Total housing expenditures include rent, utilities, furnishings, and household services.
 CY stands for calendar year.

 Without significant policy change, the share of costs beyond tuition that students must devote to housing is likely to grow.
-Millions of households eligible for public housing assistance through government programs do not receive assistance largely because of insufficient funding and affordable housing supply94 but also because of complex eligibility rules regarding work, assets, and intensity of higher education attendance.
-This situation can create insurmountable challenges for students balancing academic progress, employer needs, and trying to make ends meet.^{95, 96} Too much work can disqualify students from accessing housing assistance; not enough work can mean food insecurity and other hardships.
-With overall affordable housing demand far outstripping growth in supply,97 and no expected increases in funding for public housing assistance, the housing crisis affecting older students is likely to worsen.98,99
+Millions of households eligible for public housing assistance through government programs do not receive assistance largely because of insufficient funding and affordable housing supply but also because of complex eligibility rules regarding work, assets, and intensity of higher education attendance.
+This situation can create insurmountable challenges for students balancing academic progress, employer needs, and trying to make ends meet.
+Too much work can disgualify students from accessing housing assistance; not enough work can mean food insecurity and other hardships.
+With overall affordable housing demand far outstripping growth in supply, and no expected increases in funding for public housing assistance, the housing crisis affecting older students is likely to worsen.98,99